WladimirKowtun/WladimirKowtun/README.md

 - 👋 Hi, I’m @WladimirKowtun
 - 👀 I’m interested in conquer the world.
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on my family dinner
+- 💞️ I’m looking to collaborate on my relatives dinner
 - 📫 How to reach me?
 I'll reach you.

 <!---